evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: evTransFER: a framework for event-based facial expression recognition

 \subsection{Feature extractor training for knowledge transfer}

-A key aspect of a feature-rich extractor network is properly characterizing and encoding the input information to the learning model.
-For a complex task, the network should have prior knowledge to better understand and identify relevant patterns.
-In the present work, we propose to use event-based facial reconstruction as a proxy to acquire prior knowledge about the face spatio-temporal dynamics, and later use this knowledge (encoder) in the facial expression recognition problem.

-We highlight that for this, we only require samples consisting of pairs of event sequences and their corresponding image frame (no additional information or annotation is required), thus the methodology could be easily applied to other problems.
-Such an event-based pipeline for image reconstruction can be trained using asynchronous events and synchronous frames capture by a camera such as the DAVIS346, by using simulated events obtained from videos, or by using co-axial imaging setups (consisting of a beam splitter, an event camera and an RGB camera, such as the one used in \cite{Liu2025pami}).
+A crucial element of a feature-rich extractor network is the accurate characterization and encoding of the input information for the learning model.
+For complex tasks, the network should possess prior knowledge to effectively identify relevant patterns.
+We propose using event-based facial reconstruction to acquire prior knowledge about face spatio-temporal dynamics, which can then be utilized (as an encoder) in facial expression recognition.
+For this approach, we only need samples of event sequences and their corresponding image frames, without requiring additional annotations.
+This methodology can be readily applied to other problems.
+This event-based pipeline can be trained using asynchronous events and synchronous frames from a DAVIS346 camera, simulated events from videos, or co-axial imaging setups (which include a beam splitter, an event camera, and an RGB camera, such as the one used in \cite{Liu2025pami}).
 Then the obtained encoder can provide prior knowledge.

 \paragraph{Learning from prior knowledge}